digitalbazaar/bedrock-test/README.md

 ## Mocha Back-End Testing
 The tests for back-end modules are designed to run independent of a full bedrock development environment.
 To run tests on a module, only the module needs to be cloned.
 The test environment can be built, and tests run, locally.

-For more information on Mocha testing, see https://mochajs.org/#getting-started
+For more information on Mocha, see https://mochajs.org/#getting-started

 ### Setup
 This section describes the test environment.
 A later section will describe the actual tests.